Analogue viscous current flow near the onset of superconductivity: Comparison to previous studies

+There have been several older studies looking at viscosity in the context of vortex liquids in superconductors and we now compare our findings to earlier work.
+The first studies of $\sigma(k)$ \cite{nelson90,leo93,huse93,huse95,huse96, Marchetti_1990} focused on the dynamics of melted Abrikosov flux lattices in large magnetic fields, whereas our work focuses on the zero field limit.
+Moreover, what we call ``analogue viscosity" is \emph{not the same} as the vortex viscosity identified in these references, which was taken to be the $k^2$-coefficient of a Taylor expansion of $\sigma(k)$.
+Therefore, they claimed that $\eta_{\mathrm{vortex}}\sim D_0^{-1} n_{\mathrm{f}}^{-2}$.
+Comparing (\ref{eq:main}) and (\ref{eq:visc}) we see that $\eta_{\mathrm{analogue}} \sim D_0 n_{\mathrm{f}}^0$.
+Finally, \cite{huse96} argues that in this regime, $\sigma(k)$ is a non-monotonic function which \emph{increases} at small $k$, not at all like (\ref{eq:main}).
+Interestingly nevertheless, $\sigma \sim k^{-2}$ was found in \cite{huse95} in the limit $T\gg T_{\mathrm{GL}}$, although this calculation could not explain the origin of $\sigma(k)\sim k^{-2}$ near $T_{\mathrm{c}}$ from vortex physics, which is a non-perturbatively small correction at high $T$.
+In our calculation we implicitly assumed a strongly interacting vortex liquid near $T_{\mathrm{c}}$.

-Previous work \cite{nelson90,leo93,huse93,huse95,huse96} studied $\sigma(k)$ in vortex liquids of type-II superconductors in large magnetic fields.
-We note that $\sigma \sim k^{-2}$ was found in \cite{huse95} in the limit $T\gg T_{\mathrm{c}}$, although in their calculation the condensate was treated as weakly fluctuating, and in our calculation we implicitly assumed a strongly interacting vortex liquid near $T_{\mathrm{c}}$.
-In similar contexts, other authors have found logarithmic corrections to $D_0$ \cite{huber,leo96} which arise due to the long-range $1/r$ interactions between vortices.
+The physics responsible for analogue viscosity was first identified in an even older literature \cite{ambe_1980,pets_1981} on vortex diffusion in superfluid thin films.
+The contribution of this work is (\ref{eq:main}): vorticity diffusion should be readily measurable via non-local conductivity $\sigma(k)$.
+In other settings, authors have found logarithmic corrections to $D_0$ \cite{huber,leo96} which arise due to long-range interactions between vortices.
 However, as argued in \cite{pets_1981}, we do not expect this effect to arise near the onset of superconductivity: see \Appendixtext.
 In any case, the existence or not of any logarithmic corrections in $\sigma(k)^{-1}$ will be quite hard to detect in experiment.

-In the older literature, vortex viscosity referred to the $k^2$ term in the Taylor expansion of $\sigma(k)$; yet the analogue of viscous electronic flow in fact requires $\sigma(k)\sim k^{-2}$.
+It has also been recently argued \cite{galitski} that the true shear viscosity $\eta$ is strongly $T$-dependent close to $T_{\mathrm{GL}}$.
+However, we emphasize that our mechanism is qualitatively distinct: the perturbative calculation of \cite{galitski} which suggests viscous flow in superconducting metals is in the regime $T>T_{\mathrm{GL}}$, whereas our calculation holds when $T<T_{\mathrm{GL}}$.